yingweiwo

 Additional Infomation

-Labetalol Hydrochloride is the hydrochloride form of labetalol, a third generation selective alpha-1-adrenergic antagonist and non-selective beta-adrenergic antagonist with vasodilatory and antihypertensive properties.
-Labetalol competitively binds to alpha-1-adrenergic receptors in vascular smooth muscle, thereby inhibiting the adrenergic stimulation of endothelial cell function and vasoconstriction in peripheral blood vessels.
-This agent also binds to beta-receptors in the bronchial and vascular smooth muscle, resulting in a decrease in adrenergic stimulation.
-The result is a decrease in resting and exercise heart rates, cardiac output, and in both systolic and diastolic blood pressure, thereby resulting in vasodilation, and negative chronotropic and inotropic cardiac effects.
+Labetalol hydrochloride belongs to the salicylamide class of drugs.
+Labetalol hydrochloride is the hydrochloride salt form of labetalol, a third-generation selective α1-adrenergic receptor antagonist and a non-selective β-adrenergic receptor antagonist with vasodilatory and hypotensive effects.
+Labetalol competitively binds to α1-adrenergic receptors in vascular smooth muscle, thereby inhibiting adrenergic stimulation of endothelial cell function and vasoconstriction of peripheral blood vessels.
+The drug also binds to β-receptors in bronchial and vascular smooth muscle, leading to attenuated adrenergic stimulation.
+The result is a decrease in resting and exercise heart rate, cardiac output, and both systolic and diastolic blood pressure, leading to vasodilation and producing negative chronotropic and inotropic cardiac effects.
+It is a salicylamide derivative and a non-cardiac selective blocker of both β-adrenergic and α-1-adrenergic receptors.
+See also: labetalol (with active fraction); hydrochlorothiazide; labetalol hydrochloride (component).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.